Diagnosis & Treatment of Heart Valve Disease

 Mitral valve disease includes mitral valve regurgitation and mitral valve stenosis.
 We offer many treatment options for mitral valve disease, including the following:

-- robotic mitral valve repair, which is performed through five small pencil-sized incisions in the chest wall between the ribs
+- robotic mitral valve repair, which is performed through five small pencil-sized incisions in the chest wall between the ribs and is provided by doctors at our Mitral Valve Repair Program

 Recovery from Heart Valve Disease Treatment